DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 DAP stands for Delivered At Place, which means that the seller is responsible for delivering the goods to a specific location agreed upon by the parties.
 This could be a port, a warehouse or another destination.

-The seller pays the freight costs and bears the risk and insurance until the goods are made available at the agreed location.
+The seller covers freight costs and bears all risk until the goods are made available at the agreed location.

-ATTENTION: The seller is not responsible for unloading the goods.
-DAP means that the seller delivers the goods unloaded, and responsibility ceases when the goods are ready for unloading at the destination.
+NOTE: The seller is not responsible for unloading the goods.
+Under DAP, the seller's responsibility ends when the goods are ready for unloading at the destination — not after they've been unloaded.

 The difference between DAP and DPU